qheuristics/acud/README.md

 ## Project status

-acud is very usable in its current form.
-In fact the analysis of several consulting assignments undertaken over the last ten years were based on acud results.
+The analysis of several consulting assignments undertaken over the last ten years were based on acud results.
+This means that acud is very usable in its current form.
 It does not however meet the standards of modern open source projects in terms of documentation and automated unit testing.
 As soon as it is in publishable shape it will be made publicly available through a major open source project hosting platform such as GitHub, Bitbucket or GitLab.

 In the meantime you can check the project [online documentation](https://acud.readthedocs.io/en/latest/) at